 We have all heard about the denim aficionados are reluctant to wash their jeans, but motorcycle jeans are different.
 Not washing them means that they will inevitably degrade over time, thanks for grime, grease and sweat.
 Especially in hot weather, lined jeans will feel hotter and stickier than single-layer jeans, so are likely to need more frequent washing.

 Today’s hi-tech fabrics and armours create great-fitting, comfortable jeans that are virtually indestructible – they aim to minimise impact in a fall and save your skin when sliding along the tarmac.
-That is especially true as you go up the safety ratings – so AAA (for example, Roadskin’s Paranoid) will last longer than A rated jeans (eg City).
+That is especially true as you go up the safety ratings – so AAA (for example, Roadskin’s Paranoid and Taranis Elite) will last longer than A rated jeans (eg City).
 To help you keep your bike jeans looking sharp and staying safe, we’ve put together the following dos and don’ts: